Winster332/Quantum/README.md

  ### Audio cross-platform

 For cross-platform audio playback, a special module is used that uses [AFPlay/AFInfo](https://github.com/Winster332/AFPlay) for MacOS, [NAudio](https://github.com/naudio/NAudio) for Windows, and must be implemented for Android and Linux.

+### Language

+You can choose the language you want to use.

  ### Other